iacoposk8/iacoposk8.github.io/projects.md

 ---

+## Rainiest Days
+What are the rainiest days?
+And consequently: when should you not wash your car?

+<a href="/projects/rainier-days" class="btn btn-primary btn-xl">Wash it!</a>

+---

 ## Metodo Croce
 On the internet you can hear about the "metodo croce" (I don't know the English translation, maybe cross method) that promises to earn money with roulette.
 Example: